 Yeah, pretty big plans, I know, but why bother otherwise?
 I'm just saying.

 So if we make a horror film it's going to be a diverse and innovative horror film.
 If we make a comedy--again, diverse, innovative.
 If we make--well, you get the idea.

 We still love movies of all kinds, but we just want them to be better.
 We want ourselves to be better, but we ain't snobby or nothing.
 We're still gonna make some regular fare, just better, ya dig?

-As an early writer he had his first work published in 2nd grade at Moffitt Elementary in Norwalk, CA. In the early 80's, getting Word from Afrika Bambaata, he became a young bboy, learning dance, rap, and getting together with people in the name of art.
+As an early writer he had his first work published in 2nd grade at Moffitt Elementary in Norwalk, CA. In the early 80's, getting Word from Afrika Bambaata, he became a young bboy, learning dance, rap, and getting together to dance and DJ with people in the name of art.

 In mid 80's he moved to a small town in Alabama, where very few black people lived, and had to learn about a different type of living, but as always, he adapted and thrived.

 Later in the 90's, after returning to LA, he was reeducated in the Arts once again by Shake City Productions/Zulu Nation and the Black Rock Coalition.
 Since then he has not only appeared in music videos, movies such as Made of Honor (2008) and The People Under The Stairs (1991), and commercials, but has also has earned credits working behind the scenes on projects ranging from Madonna to Jack in the Box as well as building stages with the teams that worked with Cirque de Soleil as well as the West Hollywood Halloween Festival.